mlouis9/xs-interface/docs/html/_sources/Manual/input_cards.rst.txt

 **Notes:**

 	*	At least one of the following should be provided: `macro`, `micro`, `kinetics`, `meta`.
 User can omit specific entries (e.g., ``meta``).
-	*	The sub-cards can be defined multiple times, e.g.,
+	*	Each sub-card can be defined multiple times, e.g.,

 	.. code::